I'm in the Market for a New Bottega Veneta Bag, so I Took 3 for a Test Run

 I own the size smaller of the Andiamo and honestly couldn't ask for a better handbag.
 Not only does everyone ask about it anytime that I wear it, but it's also so easy to style and fits everything I could ever need and then some.
 Even so, I do think that the medium option is the chicest of all the sizes—it's the perfect mid-size handbag.

-Ana Escalante—one of WWW's assistant shopping editors and the proud owner of this bag in white—said, "If you ask anyone in the office, they'll tell you my designer handbag collection is a bit wild.
+Ana Escalante—WWW's features editor and the proud owner of this bag in white—said, "If you ask anyone in the office, they'll tell you my designer handbag collection is a bit wild.
 I'll rarely buy things at full price and brand-new, with most of my bags coming from being passed down or through secondhand means via consignment shops or curated boutiques.
 My Andiamo clutch, however, was one of the only bags I've bought directly, no questions asked.
 I was on the hunt for a creamy, eggshell-colored clutch for a few special occasions I had coming up, and once I found out the limited-edition colorway was at a nearby airport I was flying into, I knew I had to get it.
 It's the first Bottega Veneta bag I've invested in, and the craftsmanship and commitment to quality are unparalleled."

 East-west shapes like this one are quickly becoming the most wanted of all of this season's bag silhouettes, and other top handbag brands like Hermès, The Row, Prada, and Loewe are also adding rectangular styles to their collections for fall and beyond.